 6. Manage stress

 Stress may be one of the biggest culprits for poor sleep.
 It often causes your mind to race, making it hard to fall asleep and disrupting sleep stages when you do.
-To ease stress, find ways to calm your mind like through meditation, journaling or sipping on hot tea to promote restful sleep.
+To ease stress, find ways to soothe your mind through meditation, journaling, sipping hot tea or another relaxing activity.

 Gabby is a Nutritionist with a master’s degree in strategic communications.
 She loves using her nutrition-fluency with storytelling to encourage positive change.
 Before Persona, she worked at a mental health clinic helping clients manage stress, anxiety and other mental health issues through diet.